-Learners develop a professional identify in accordance with the values and ethics of the social work.
+Learners develop a professional identity in accordance with the values and ethics of social work.
 Learners will be able to:

-- Demonstrate and articulate a professional identity in accordance with the values and ethics of the social work profession - Demonstrate an understanding of the CASW Code of Ethics and ACSW Standards of Practice. - Use the CASW Code of Ethics and ACSW Standards of Practice to guide practice and to identify ethical dilemmas in practice and apply ethical decision-making processes, including: - Develop professional relationships and demonstrate respect for clients, research participants, colleagues, administrative personnel, and other stakeholders. - Work with clients in ways that respect their right to make independent decisions and participate actively in the helping process. - o Follow professional and agency protocols for protecting confidentiality. - Develop processes for reviewing practice. - Practice with integrity and demonstrate professionalism in the practicum setting.
+- Demonstrate and articulate a professional identity in accordance with the values and ethics of the social work profession. - Demonstrate an understanding of the CASW Code of Ethics and ACSW Standards of Practice. - Use the CASW Code of Ethics and applicable provincial standards of practice and to identify ethical dilemmas in practice and apply ethical decision-making processes, including: - Develop professional relationships and demonstrate respect for clients, research participants, colleagues, administrative personnel, and other stakeholders.

+- Work with clients in ways that respect their right to make independent decisions and participate actively in the helping process. - Follow professional and agency protocols for protecting confidentiality. - o Develop processes for reviewing practice. - Practice with integrity and demonstrate professionalism in the practicum setting.